UNION ARENA: Every Solo Leveling Deck, Ranked

 #1 Purple Sung Jin Woo

-The Purple Sung Jinwoo deck (not to be confused with the other Purple Shadow Army deck) feels like the strongest and most consistent of all the Solo Leveling decks to me.
+The Purple Sung Jinwoo deck (not to be confused with the other Purple Shadow Army deck) is overall the strongest and most consistent of all the Solo Leveling decks.
 Taken as a whole, it has some pretty insane power.
 Let’s start with the most obvious powerhouse – the Raid Sung Jinwoo.

 For starters, five-cost Jinwoo has a powerful force block/Impact attack combo.
-At 6000 BP that’s pretty insane, meaning your opponent really won’t be able to stop this guy from getting through unless they are nullifying it with a Nullify Impact.
+At 6000 BP that’s pretty insane, meaning your opponent really won’t be able to stop this guy from getting through unless they are nullifying it.

-As strong as that play is on its own (a combo that – while less powerful – once made the likes of Code Geass Purple best deck in format) is enough to gape at, it’s not the only thing that makes this Sung Jinwoo card so strong.
+As strong as that play is on its own (a combo that – while less powerful – once made the likes of Code Geass Purple best deck in format), it’s not the only thing that makes this Sung Jinwoo card so strong.
 Additionally, Jinwoo has a free play ability baked into his “When Attacking,” one that lets you free play a character from your sideline.
 The best target to use this on is your four-cost Cha Hae-In who will come in set to active, and won’t be able to be blocked by a character with 4000 or more BP.

 To use Jinwoo’s effect to free play the Cha Hae-In, however, you will need to have an impressive 20 cards in sideline.
 That’s not really a massively tall order in a deck that has so much self mill potential, making it a relatively reliable combo to achieve.